• Skip to primary navigation

 • Bodum Pour Over Coffee

-The idea is essentially the same across all of these various pour over coffee makers.
+The idea is essentially the same across all of these various coffee makers.
 The brewer holds the coffee grounds in a V or cone shape filter, you pour water over the coffee grounds, and the water drips through the coffee into a vessel.

 Pour Over Coffee Filter